BACON8ER-GAMER/ktlint/documentation/snapshot/docs/rules/standard.md

 ## No line break before assignment

-When a line is broken at an assignment (`=`) operator the break comes after the symbol.
+When a line is broken at an assignment (`=`) operator, the break comes after the symbol.

 === "[:material-heart:](#) Ktlint"